 When I was young my family traveled to Mexico, Canada and several other amazing places in our travel trailer and later a mobile home.
 I flew to Germany twice to visit my sister in law’s family.

-Last fall I flew to Idaho to see my niece and meet my great niece and two nephews for the first time.
+Last fall I flew to Idaho to see my sister, her husband and their daughter, my niece and my great niece and two nephews for the first time.
 They are in their teens!!
 I also got to see one of my sisters, (their grandmother and her husband) whom I haven’t seen in two years.

 Some of my days are spent recovering from the previous day’s activities.
 Actually activities done in one day which I should have done over several days.